 - You can pay a max of £4,000 into your Lifetime ISA each year

-- You can’t claim the bonus until you use it to either buy your first home or on your 60th birthday
+- You can’t use the money in your LISA until you use it to either buy your first home or on your 60th birthday

 - The maximum house value you can put the LISA towards is £450,000 (on a property anywhere in the UK)

-- You can combine your bonus with a partner to buy a house (who can also have their own LISA bonus to contribute)
+- You can combine your LISA with a partner to buy a house (who can also use their own LISA)

-- You can’t use the LISA to buy a property you want to rent out – it needs to be for you to live in yourself
+- You can’t use the LISA to buy a property to rent out – it needs to be for you to live in yourself

-- You are allowed to have a Help to Buy ISA open at the same time as a LISA, but you cannot use the bonus from both to buy a property with
+- You are allowed to have a Help to Buy ISA open at the same time as a LISA, but you cannot use both to buy a property with

-- You can transfer any Help to Buy funds into the LISA when it launches
+- You can transfer any Help to Buy funds into your LISA

-- If you withdraw early (i.e. before age 60 without putting it towards your first house) you’ll lose your 25% bonus, any interest and have to pay a 5% fee.
+- WARNING: If you withdraw the money early (i.e. before age 60 without putting it towards your first house) you’ll be charged a 25% fee (equivalent to losing your 25% bonus and a fine of 6.25% on what's left).